Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Preliminaries

 \

 Now suppose $\E$ has an isolated singularity at $0$. let $H$ and $H'$ be two admissible Hermitian metrics on $\E$, then $\Tr_H(H')$ and $\Tr_{H'}(H)$ are both the norms of the identity section of $End(\E)$ with respect to the two admissible Hermitian metrics $H^*\otimes H'$ and $(H')^*\otimes H$ respectively.
-Applying (\ref{eqn2-4}) and Lemma \ref{lem2-19} on the ball $B_r$ with $r\rightarrow 0$ (notice (\ref{eqn2-16}) is scaling invariant), we obtain
+Applying (\ref{eqn2-4}) and Lemma \ref{lem2-19}, we obtain

-Notice by elementary means the left hand side bounds the ratio between the metrics $H$ and $H'$.
+Notice the left hand side bounds the ratio between the metrics $H$ and $H'$.
+Indeed, we have This can be seen by diagonalizing $H'$ ( resp. $H$) using $H$ (resp. $H'$) respectively and a direct comparison in terms of eignevalues.
 In particular, if both $H$ and $H'$ are Hermitian-Einstein with vanishing Einstein constant, then there is a constant $C>0$ such that $C^{-1}H'\leq H\leq CH'$.
 This has been observed in \cite{JSW}.

 \

 For our later purposes we also need to deal with more general classes of Hermitian metrics which may not be admissible.
 The following Lemma makes it convenient to use Lemma \ref{lem2-19}.

 \begin{lem} Suppose $\E$ has an isolated singularity at $0$, and $H$, $H'$ be two smooth Hermitian metrics on $\E|_{\overline B^*}$ such that for some $\delta\in (0, 1]$,